Our economic outlook for Canada

 Core inflation, year over year

-The pace of headline inflation slowed to 1.8% year over year in December.
-Shelter prices remained elevated but continued to moderate, rising 4.5% year over year.
-Core inflation, which excludes volatile food and energy prices, was 2.1% year over year.
+Inflation has moderated in recent months, but upside risks remain given uncertainty around U.S. tariffs and their potential to weaken the Canadian dollar.
+The pace of headline inflation registered 1.9% year over year in January, a third straight month below 2%.
+On a monthly basis, broad prices rose just 0.1%.
+Prices of core items, which exclude the volatile food and energy components, fell by 0.1% month over month and rose 2.2% year over year.
 We foresee core inflation in a year-over-year range of 2.1%–2.4% in 2025, just above the midpoint of the BOC’s 1%–3% target.

 2.5%